ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

 Lastly, you will need to set up the `__init__.py` file.
-The simple presence of the `__init__.py` file tells Python that the directory content should be treated as module, but then the file needs to contain code to do two things:
+The simple presence of the `__init__.py` file tells Python that the directory content should be treated as module, but then the file needs to contain code to do three things:

 1. It also needs to import the main BaseModel subclass.
 So for example, it should import `FreshwaterModel` from the `virtual_rainforest.models.freshwater.freshwater_model`